Luke-zhang-04/minimal-functional-fox/README.md

 **Note:** The install script will create a backup of your existing `userChrome.css`, and `userContent.css` files by renaming them to `userChrome.css~`, and `userContent.css~` respectively in the chrome directory.

+**Note:** Running this will erase any data in your `~/.mozilla/firefox/[0-9]|[a-z].defualt-release/chrome`.
+If you haven't touched this directory before, chances are it doesn't even exit yet, and you can ignore this.

 ### Manual Install

 If quick install does not work, or if you simply prefer to; you can manually install  minimal functional fox through the following steps: